Atmospheric railway: Steam railway

-Now atmospheric as well
+Adoption of atmospheric technology

 The L&CR line diverged to the south-west at Norwood Junction (then called Jolly Sailor, after an inn), and needed to cross the L&BR line.
 The atmospheric pipe made this impossible on the flat, and a flyover was constructed to enable the crossing: this was the first example in the railway world.
 This was in the form of a wooden viaduct with approach gradients of 1 in 50.
 A similar flyover was to be built at Corbetts Lane Junction, where the L&CR additional line was to be on the north-east side of the existing line, but this was never made.

-A 15-inch diameter traction pipe was installed between Forest Hill (then called Dartmouth Arms, also after a local inn) and West Croydon.
+A 15-inch diameter traction pipe was installed between Forest Hill (then called Dartmouth Arms, also after a local inn) and Croydon (later renamed West Croydon.
 Although Samuda supervised the installation of the atmospheric apparatus, a weather flap, a hinged iron plate that covered the leather slot valve in the Dalkey installation, was omitted.
 The L&CR had an Atmospheric Engineer, James Pearson.
-Maudslay, Son and Field supplied the three 100 hp steam engines and pumps at Dartmouth Arms, Jolly Sailor and Croydon (later West Croydon), and elaborate engine houses had been erected for them.
+Maudslay, Son and Field supplied the three 100 hp steam engines and pumps at Dartmouth Arms, Jolly Sailor and Croydon, and elaborate engine houses had been erected for them.
 They were designed in a gothic style by W H Brakespear, and had tall chimneys which also exhausted the evacuated air at high level.

 A two-needle electric telegraph system was installed on the line, enabling station staff to indicate to the remote engine house that a train was ready to start.

-This section, from Dartmouth Arms to Croydon started operation on the atmospheric system in January 1846.
+This section, from Dartmouth Arms to Croydon, began operation on the atmospheric system in January 1846.

 The traction pipe slot and the piston bracket were handed; that is the slot closure flap was continuously hinged on one side, and the piston support bracket was cranked to minimise the necessary opening of the flap.
 This meant that the piston carriage could not simply be turned on a turntable at the end of a trip.
 Instead it was double ended, but the piston was manually transferred to the new leading end.
 The piston carriage itself had to be moved manually (or by horse power) to the leading end of the train.
 At Dartmouth Arms the station platform was an island between the two steam operated lines.
 Cubitt designed a special system of pointwork that enabled the atmospheric piston carriage to enter the ordinary track.